 What's the financial situation?

 At the moment, we're paying for all costs out of our own pockets.
-Once the game is more established, we'll accept donations.
+Once the game is more established, we might accept donations.
 In the future, we might also sell some items for real money.
 Rest assured that there won't be any game-breaking cash items, plus we intend to allow players to trade cash items with others players in-game.
 Money is a low priority for us, though; first and foremost, we just want to make a 2D MMO for the world to enjoy.
 Maintaining a balanced game is one of our top priorities.

 What are the system requirements?